cwalexand/sandbox/README.md

 sandbox
 =======

-A repository to play in.
+This repository is used to figure out how to function in GitHub.
+You may expect some strange happenings here.